 Seeing Erica with her family and how she was at ease on Lanikai Beach where she grew was all I needed to realize this was something different, something special.
 While Erica had already realized this months earlier, (and already told her Mom that I was the one) this trip also confirmed for her that this was what she had been waiting for.

-A trip to Dunsborough, Western Australia, to meet my family shortly followed, and the foundations for the rest of our lives settled in.
+A trip to Dunsborough, Western Australia, to meet my family shortly followed.
+The foundations for the rest of our lives settled in.

-We have both lived in a few different countries throughout our lives and so finding each other was like coming home.
+We have both lived in a few different countries throughout our lives.
+Finding each other was like coming home.
 After two years of living together in San Francisco, we took what would be a not so regular trip back to Hawaii.

 We swam through the waterfall and into the secluded cavern behind it.
-Erica waded to the rock-face to set up the go pro for what she expected to be a cute little waterfall video and turned around to find me on one knee.
-We had a three-hour hike back along the coastline, giving us time to soak in the moment together before we even had any phone signal to share the news with our families.
+Erica waded to the rock-face to set up the Go Pro.
+She expected to capture a cute little waterfall video but and turned around to find me on one knee.
+We had a three-hour hike back along the coastline, giving us time to soak in the moment together.
+It gave us time to celebrate before we had phone signal to share the news with our families.

 It was perfect.

 After a 14-month engagement, we were lucky to bring our friends and family from around the world to Lanikai Beach in Hawaii for our Labor Day long weekend of wedding festivities.
 It was so special for us to share the secrets of a place so close to our hearts.
 We organized lesser-known hikes and local beach adventures on the days around the wedding, during which the people we love became fast friends.